robocoptertron/RobertNeville_T1A2/README.md

 JavaScript used for the menu on smaller devices and for contact form validation and submission.
 The CSS is compiled from SCSS using the `sass` compiler.

-The backend is an Express.js application that uses `express-handlebars` for templating, `joi` for server-side form validation, and `nodemailer` for sending emails.
+The backend is an Express.js application `joi` for server-side form validation and `nodemailer` for sending emails.

-**`express-handlebars` is a crucial dependency as it enables the displaying of contact form error messages in noscript scenarios, and significantly improves the maintainability of this project's HTML code.**

 The other devDependencies are required to facilitate the development process; `concurrently` is used for running multiple npm scripts in